awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 # Increasing Parameter Store throughput<a name="parameter-store-throughput"></a>

 Increasing Parameter Store throughput increases the maximum number of transactions per second \(TPS\) that Parameter Store can process\.
 Increased throughput enables you to operate Parameter Store at higher volumes to support applications and workloads that need concurrent access to multiple parameters\.
 You can increase the limit up to the max throughput on the **Settings** tab\.
 For more information about max throughput, see [AWS Systems Manager endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm)\.
-Increasing the throughput limit incurs a charge on your AWS account\.
+Increasing the throughput limit incurs a charge on your Amazon Web Services account\.
 For more information, see [AWS Systems Manager Pricing](https://aws.amazon.com/systems-manager/pricing/)\.

 **Note**
-The Parameter Store throughput setting applies to all transactions created by all AWS Identity and Access Management \(IAM\) users in the current AWS account and Region\.
+The Parameter Store throughput setting applies to all transactions created by all AWS Identity and Access Management \(IAM\) users in the current Amazon Web Services account and AWS Region\.
 The throughput setting applies to standard and advanced parameters\.

 **Topics**
 + [Configuring permissions to increase Parameter Store throughput](#parameter-store-throughput-permissions)